There are two kinds of people who make messes in the kitchen–those who cook and those who prepare meals because they

 Serve with salad and fresh baguette.
-Decant a Volnay red wine from Burgundy or pour Chablis if you prefer white.
+Decant a red wine from Burgundy or pour a Chablis if you prefer white.
 Light candles.
 Sit around the table for a long, relaxing evening.

 - Purists will note this is not Italian style lasagne.
 Anna describes it more as a “pasta cake”.
 She believes cheese is what makes the whole thing delicious.
 Adam still does the cheesing at home.
-She usually thinks he overdoes it, but then says it always turns out great.
+She usually thinks he overdoes it, but then says it turns out great.

 - You can make it non-dairy by eliminating milk, white sauce and cheeses.
 It then becomes a tasty red-only-pasta-cake.

 - You could make it vegetarian by eliminating bacon and beef.
-I don’t actually know how that would taste.
-The bacon adds something subtle and sublime.
+However, bacon adds something sublime to the sauce.

-- There is no added salt.
+- No added salt.
 Bacon and cheese are enough.

 There is flexibility in personal touches.
-I usually put red pepper flakes on the table because I never know other people’s preference for spiciness, but sometimes I sprinkle them inside the layers.
+I usually put red pepper flakes on the table because I never know other’s preference for spiciness.
+Sometimes I sprinkle them inside the layers.